-Cash Equivalents and Restricted Cash
+Cash, Cash Equivalents and Restricted Cash

-At December 31, 2017, we had approximately \$8.3 million in cash equivalents and restricted cash.
+At December 31, 2018, we had approximately \$9.8 million in cash, cash equivalents and restricted cash.
 Our cash equivalents and restricted cash consist of invested cash and cash in our operating accounts and are held in bank accounts at third party institutions.
-During 2017 and 2016, we did not experience any loss or lack of access to our cash or cash equivalents.
-Approximately \$2.0 million of our cash balance is intended for capital expenditures on existing properties (net of deposits held in reserve accounts by our lenders).
-We intend to use the remainder of our existing cash and cash equivalents for acquisitions, general corporate purposes and distributions to our stockholders.
+During 2018 and 2017, we did not experience any loss or lack of access to our cash or cash equivalents.
+Approximately \$2.3 million of our cash balance is restricted and intended for capital expenditures on existing properties (net of deposits held in reserve accounts by our lenders).
+We intend to use the remainder of our existing cash and cash equivalents for pay off of principal debt, acquisitions, general corporate purposes and distributions to our stockholders.